With over four decades' worth of episodes, Just a Minute has plenty of moments from which to choose, but here are some noteworthy ones.

 In a 2006 episode, the subject was "The London Marathon".
 Clement Freud managed to get the subject with 30 seconds left and quipped that he could run the London Marathon as he had the body of an 18-year-old boy... in his refrigerator.
 Paul Merton buzzed in but withdrew his challenge, saying that Clement really did have an 18-year-old boy named Simon in his fridge.
 He was given the subject anyway and began talking about his own relationship with Simon, at which point Julian Clary buzzed him for deviation - and during the ensuing banter, Clement claimed that Simon was in fact dead, to the dismay of Paul and Pauline McLynn.
 The round quickly collapsed into chaos, to the point that when Nicholas tried to return the subject to Julian, he slipped up and said Julian had four seconds to talk about Simon... and decided he might as well officially change the subject of the round.

-Paul pretending his microphone was dying so he could get away with several seconds of silence followed by an Orphaned Punchline.
-Everyone let him get away with it until he did it again a moment later and Clement challenged not for hesitation, but for repetition.
+Given the opening subject of "pulling someone's leg", Paul Merton pretends his microphone is dying so he could get away with several seconds of silence followed by an Orphaned Punchline.
+Everyone lets him get away with it until he does it again a moment later and Clement Freud challenges not for hesitation, but for repetition.

-Similarly, Paul was given the subject of "telepathy" in a 1994 episode.
+Paul Merton was given the subject of "telepathy" in the 31 December 1994 episode.
 The ensuing long silence (12 seconds!) was as funny as it was predictable, as was Tony Hawks claiming that he had repeated "...".

 On several occasions, Peter Jones talked for quite a while under the impression that he had the subject when he didn't.
 For example, in Barry Cryer's debut in 1974, he was speaking on the apt subject "what it's like the first time", and told a joke about misunderstanding the direction "stand in boiling water" the first time he tried to cook a tin of soup.
 Derek Nimmo challenged him, but was told by Nicholas that his challenge was wrong.
 However, as soon as Nicholas said "starting now", Peter Jones tried to clarify Barry's joke, and after Ian Messiter stopped and re-started the watch, Peter went on talking over Barry until the whistle went.